 Sensory Friendly Sunday

-Sensory Friendly Sunday is a monthly, free event for kids, teens, and adults with sensory processing differences or autism spectrum disorder and their families.
-Join us 8–11 am for this monthly program before the museum opens to the general public.
+Sensory Friendly Sunday is a monthly, free event for kids, teens, and adults with sensory processing differences, autism spectrum disorder, or developmental disabilities and their families.
+Join us 8–11 am on the second Sunday of the month before the museum opens to the general public.
 Make art together, explore the galleries, watch a short film, or just hang out in a different setting.
 All family members are welcome, from sibs to primary care-givers to grandparents.

 Sensory Friendly Sunday strives to be a calm and no-judgment environment.
-Visitors can choose from social stories, maps, quiet spaces, headphones, and more.
+Visitors can choose from social stories, maps, quiet spaces, headphones, sunglasses, and more.

 Created in consultation with the Autism Society of Minnesota and the University of Minnesota’s Occupational Therapy department.